vanilophp/docs/roadmap.md

 the promise of those releases has also made additional features to be kept back, thus slowing the entire release pace down.

-As of v3.1 (Nov 7, 2022), the roadmap and the release policy have changed as follows:
+With the v3.1 release (Nov 7, 2022), the roadmap and the release policy have changed as follows:

 - the roadmap no longer contains version numbers and release dates
 - the roadmap contains the scheduled features in priority order